accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/criteres/9.2/annexe.md

 #### Technical notes

-There may be several elements with the calculated role of `<main>` in the same HTML document.
+There may be several elements with the computed role of `<main>` in the same HTML document.
 However, only one element can be visible and readable by assistive technologies at any given time; the others must be hidden from assistive technologies.